ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/security_labels/retrieve.rst

     GET /v2/securityLabels/{securityLabel}/groups

-For example, the query below will retrieve all of the Groups labeled with the ``TLP:Amber`` Security Label:
+For example, the query below will retrieve all of the Groups labeled with the ``TLP:AMBER`` Security Label:

 .. code::

-    GET /v2/securityLabels/TLP:Amber/groups
+    GET /v2/securityLabels/TLP%3AAMBER/groups

 JSON Response: